-These proceedings are covered by Subchapter L of Chapter 521 of the Transportation Code.
+These proceedings are covered by Subchapter L of Chapter 521 of the Transportation Code, which was significantly reworked during the 2023 Legislative Session.

 A. What is an Occupational Driver's License (ODL)?

 When a person's driver's license or privilege is suspended, that person might qualify for a special license that allows them to drive during the period of the suspension.
 This license is called an occupational driver's license (ODL).